Chip-Biscuit/The-Amazing-Spider-Man-PC-Fix/README.md

 Before changing FPS inside of the d3d9.ini file you will need to run the ASM-1-FPS-Patcher.exe once which will patch the areas needed to uncap FPS to 360 max.
 Once you run this once you do not need to run this again.
 There is a possibility this file may flag on anti-virus due to the edits that it needs to make to the game, this is a false flag, and you will need to add this to the exception list for your anti-virus.

 Once you have used the patcher you can then edit the FPS inside of the d3d9.ini file.
-The default for FPS is (0) which is uncapped.
-The max FPS you can go to is 360.
-You can change it as you wish or fully uncap it to 360 with (0) with the FPSLimit option in the d3d9.ini file.
+Default for FPS cap is 60 you can set the game to play at the FPS you wish in d3d9.ini for example 30, 60, 120 with a maximum of 360 FPS.

 # FOV